raku-community-modules/buggable/README.md

-# perl6-buggable
+# Buggable
-robot to interface with the Perl 6's RT queue
+robot to interface with the Raku's issue queue